meanstackofdoom/arduino-port-history-manager/README.md

   - **Load** – replace `ports.json` with the selected profile.

 This is ideal for switching between *Desk*, *Rig*, or different sim setups.

 ---

+## ✅ Manual Smoke Test

+After installing everything, you can quickly verify the setup with this checklist:

+1. **Start services**
+   - Launch SimHub with the Arduino Identify plugin enabled.
+   - Run `python app.py` and open `http://127.0.0.1:5000`.
+2. **Detect device**
+   - Plug in an Arduino.
+   - Confirm a card appears in the UI with the correct COM port and USB details.
+3. **Install / assign ID**
+   - Click **Install** on the card.
+   - Verify an ID appears on the card header and in `ports.json`.
+4. **Edit metadata**
+   - Click **Edit**, change name/role/tags/channel/group, and **Save**.
+   - Confirm the card updates immediately and `ports.json` reflects the changes.
+5. **Identify / Test**
+   - Click **Identify** and check the board blinks the expected identify pattern.
+   - Click **Test** and check the board runs the richer test pattern.
+6. **Persistence**
+   - Restart the Flask app and reload the page.
+   - Confirm the card, metadata, and ID are still correct.

+If all steps pass, your SimHub Arduino Manager stack is wired correctly end-to-end.

+---